 - Winner of the prestigious Writer’s Guild of America Award and Emmy Nomination

-Stuart Birnbaum has been in recovery for 32 years and is founder and Executive Director of the Lakehouse Recovery Center.
+Stuart Birnbaum has been in recovery for 32 years and is founder, CEO and Executive Director of the Lakehouse Recovery Center and Recovery Advocates.

 Jenna's passion has always been to help others accomplish their personal best and be free of the baggage of their past.